We would like to welcome our newest Darling Diapers Licensee

 large 2/3 yard yields 4 layers

 Personally, I'm okay with fudging a little to get more from my fabrics.
-For example, if you have a 1/2 yard piece of PULl you *can* get medium cuts from it if it's cut perfectly straight.
+For example, if you have a 1/2 yard piece of PUL you *can* get medium cuts from it if it's cut perfectly straight.
 I'm a real cheapskate with my fabrics though and if I have to fudge a hair's length here or there to get my medium cuts from a 1/2 yard cut, I make it work.
 Just don't try this with fabrics that shrink since purchasing 1/2 yard of a cotton fabric can leave you shy by up to 2 inches once it has been washed and dried.

 To get the best use from fabric, alternate wings up and wings down like this: